 Baby Boomers, the generation born between 1946-1964, are circling back to marijuana, becoming known as “Boomerangers”.
-This group of older adults are giving themselves permission to enjoy old and new ways of consuming cannabis, both recreationally and for the management of pain, anxiety and insomnia.
-But today’s cannabis products are undoubtedly more potent than the weaker “grass” they may have experimented with in their younger years.
+If this is you, you’re likely giving yourself permission to enjoy old and new ways of consuming cannabis, both recreationally and for the management of pain, anxiety and insomnia.
+But today’s cannabis products are undoubtedly more potent than the weaker “grass” you may have experimented with in their younger years.

-Marijuana of the 1960s and 70s likely had THC levels of 2-3%, while strains found in the modern dispensary average well over 10%.
-So tread lightly to prevent potential anxiety, paranoia or physical instability.
-Plan your cannabis experimentations when you are free of other obligations and comfortable in your pleasantly prepared environment, and avoid consuming too much for your first time back in a crowded environment such as a concert.
+Besides treading lightly to prevent potential anxiety, paranoia or physical instability, it’s advised you plan your cannabis experimentations when you’re free of other obligations and comfortable in your pleasantly prepared environment.
+Also, this may sound obvious, but it’s always recommended for those who’ve taken a long hiatus to avoid consuming too much their first time back in a crowded environment, such as a concert.

 Entering a dispensary in a legalized state can be like walking into a candy store.
 Find a high quality dispensary with a knowledgeable budtender, someone who speaks the new cannabis language, and can walk you through the wide assortment of choices and ways to consume the plant.

 It helps to know what effects you are looking to experience, as well as ones you would like to avoid.
 “Indica” strains are often experienced as physically sedating, ideal for relaxing or before bed.
 “Sativa” strains tend to provide invigorating, uplifting cerebral effects that pair well with physical activity, social gatherings, and creative endeavors.
 “Hybrids” are a blend of both.

 - Flower refers to the actual green bud of the marijuana plant, which can be consumed in a pipe, bong or joint.
 Most dispensaries sell conveniently pre-rolled joints.